AFRICA'S ONE AND ONLY INTEGRATED GFVC INFRASTRUCTURE FOR INDUSTRIALIZATION

 THE INDUSTRIALIZATION MODEL

-The GFVC AFRICA industrialization model was built in 2016 on the foundation of industry 4.0 and circular economy.
-It is a response to the Continent's challenge demands; missing integrated industrialization development ecosystem; a non-political global voice for the Pan-African Fashion Value Chain; and industry 4.0 disruptions.
+The GFVC AFRICA ecosystem model for industrialization was established in 2016 with the intention of implementing the principles of Industry 4.0 and circular economy.
+The model was developed in response to the challenges faced by the continent, which include the need for integrated value chain industrialization development ecosystems, a non-political global voice for the Pan-African Fashion Value Chain, and industry 4.0 disruptions.

-The model was designed to grow and unlock the value chain's full industrialization benefits as well as to create new value.
-It carries, to varying degrees, opportunities for new local activities, millions of jobs, and corporate profits as well as the associated technology diffusion and opportunities to generate public revenues.
-A successful integration into the GFVC AFRICA through the highly anticipated Partnership Labs and launch of the SMART GFVC AFRICA SUMMIT is an opportunity for each Pan-African state to seize a bigger share of these benefits and accelerate its industrialization with the support of this resilient global infrastructure.
+The model's goal is to unlock the full benefits of industrialization and create new value for the value chain.
+It provides opportunities for new local activities, millions of jobs, corporate profits, technology diffusion, and chances to generate public revenues.
+Integrating into the GFVC AFRICA through the High-Road Growth Partnership Labs and the SMART GFVC AFRICA SUMMIT is an exceptional opportunity for each Pan-African state to seize a more significant share of these benefits and accelerate its industrialization with the support of this resilient global infrastructure.

 THE FRAMEWORK